Royalty Free Music and Twitch: Rules and Regulations You Need to Know

-With royalty free music for Twitch being so easily accessible, there's no excuse to be using copyrighted music - period.
-Content creatives need to look out for each other and part of that is only legally using a musician's work in Twitch gaming streams.
+With royalty free music for streaming being so easily accessible, there's no excuse to be using copyrighted music, period.
+Content creators need to look out for each other, and part of that is only legally using a musician's work in Twitch gaming streams.

 Before we get into using royalty free music for Twitch, we're going to fill you in on Twitch's current music guidelines so we're all on the same page.

 Twitch only allows its streamers to use music they own.
 That doesn't mean only music you create, only that you need to have the necessary rights/license to use the music in question on their platform.

 And remember, just because you own a CD or mp3 does not mean you own the music.

 There are only four categories of music that you're allowed to use in your Twitch streams.
 These include: